manimino/ducks/dbox/mutable/how_it_works.md

  - Immutable collections are cheaper.
 Tuples, arrays, and numpy arrays cost less memory than the set types.
  - Typed collections are cheaper.
 Numpy arrays and [cykhash](https://github.com/realead/cykhash) Int64Sets are cheaper than tuples or Python sets.

 The best collection in terms of memory usage is a big array.
-But FilterBox is mutable; we need to add and remove objects in a few microseconds.
+But DBox is mutable; we need to add and remove objects in a few microseconds.
 Rewriting a big array on change is too slow.
-So we'll save the arrays for `FrozenFilterBox`.
+So we'll save the arrays for `FrozenDBox`.

 ### Blending collection types